omnetpp/omnetpp/samples/database/README.txt

    mysql> exit;

 3. Take the given C++ sources, and compile them into your simulation.
-   (Use Token Ring sample simulation if you're unsure -- the sample database contents for demonstrating cMySQLConfiguration is for this model.)
+   (Use FiFo sample simulation if you're unsure -- the sample database contents for demonstrating cMySQLConfigReader is for this model.)
    To get the sources built, the MySQL headers AND OMNeT++'s src/envir directory need to be in the include path (-I compiler options), and you need to link against the MySQL library (-lmysqlclient).

-   For example, to add database support to the Token Ring model, you'd do the
+   For example, to add database support to the FiFo model, you'd do the
    following:

    $ cd samples/database

+   $ ln -s ../database/src ../fifo/mysql
+   or
+   $ mkdir ../fifo/mysql
-   $ cp *.cc *.h ../tokenring
+   $ cp src/* ../fifo/mysql

-   $ cd ../tokenring
+   $ cd ../fifo
-   $ opp_makemake -f -N -x -I/usr/include/mysql -I$HOME/omnetpp/src/envir
+   $ opp_makemake -f --deep -I/usr/include/mysql -I$HOME/omnetpp/src/envir -I$HOME/omnetpp/src/common -I$HOME/omnetpp/include/platdep
            -lmysqlclient
    $ make

    On Windows, the last commands would look like this (provided you installed MySQL into C:\MySQL;):

-   > opp_nmakemake -f -N -x -IC:/MySQL/include -IC:/OMNeT++/src/envir
+   > opp_nmakemake -f --deep -IC:/MySQL/include -IC:/OMNeT++/src/envir -IC:/OMNeT++/src/common -IC:/OMNeT++/include/platdep
            -LC:/MySQL/lib -llibmysql.lib
    > nmake -f Makefile.vc